zetorange1/bZx-monorepo/README.md

 # b0x.js

 Javascript library for b0x.
-Allows for interaction with smart contracts on the b0x network.
+Allows for interaction with b0x smart contracts on the Ethereum blockchain.

 # Development